manoharan-lab/holopy/docs/source/users/firststeps.rst

 such as ipython.

-Holopy can work with many types of data, but we use it most for working with digital holographic images, so we will start with an example of such.
+HoloPy can work with many types of data, but we use it most for working with digital holographic images, so we will start with an example of such.